-- Individual — An individual customer account is similar to a standard Magento customer account.
+- Individual — An individual customer account is similar to a standard Adobe Commerce customer account.

-- Company — A company account can be set up as a structure with teams od multiple users.
+- Company — A company account can be set up as a structure with teams of multiple users.

 |Company||A company account can be set up as a structure of divisions, subdivisions with multiple users.
 Companies can be enabled or disabled for each store.
 Some B2B features, such as Shared Catalog and Quotes are available only for Company accounts.